 - Communicate with people.
 Even though we are not supposed to be in physical contact, we can still check in on each other via calls, texts, video chat, emails, etc. It is very common for people to naturally withdraw from social interaction during times of stress, when realistically it is the time that they need it the most.
 Even if you do not personally feel affected by this, many people do and you may not even be aware, so it doesn’t hurt to communicate.

 - Remain educated.
 Knowing the facts about COVID-19 may be helpful in reducing anxiety.
 A lot of the anxiety around this is what is unknown and false information that is being spread, but if we continue to stay as educated about it as possible with factual evidence it may help put our minds at ease.

 - Donate to those in need.
 Some of us may be feeling anxious due to the coronavirus pandemic, whereas others may be anxious because we currently aren’t working and are struggling financially.
-Panic-buying and hoarding have not only left grocery stores barren, but also have reduced much needed supplies that frontline responders during this public health crisis are in need of right now.
+Panic-buying and hoarding have not only left grocery stores without certain products but also have reduced much-needed supplies that frontline responders during this public health crisis are in need of.
 You can help by donating either financially or in-kind if possible to reputable organizations that are in need of support.

 - Be kind to others.
 Kindness is something that can be more contagious than this virus we are facing.
 We all could use a little positivity in our lives, especially now, and we never know just how much one little act of kindness can affect somebody’s day.

 This is a lot and this is something that none of us could have ever prepared for.
 It may be scary, intimidating, and stressful, but we have the power to come out of this stronger than ever before.
 Remaining positive is a lot harder than it sounds, but it will help all of us through these crazy times.